 Following the scheduled for 2020 refurbishment, Radiance OTS will be homeported in Brisbane QLD (starting November 2020).
 Ovation OTS returns for a 5th season down under to offer 19 voyages from Sydney, ranging between 2-19 nights to destinations in the South Pacific, Australia, and New Zealand.

 (2021) 7-night round-trip sailings from Seattle with ports of call including Juneau and Skagway.

 operates on short round-trips out of China to South Korea and Japan.

-During winter 2019-2020 (November through April) the Quantum ship is homeported in Singapore.
-The liner offers a total of 34 itineraries - to and from Penang Malaysia, Phuket Thailand and Ho Chi Minh City Vietnam.
+Through April 2020, the Quantum ship is homeported in Singapore.
+The liner offers itineraries to and from Penang Malaysia, Phuket Thailand, and Ho Chi Minh City Vietnam.
 This deployment increased the Royal Caribbean's passenger capacity in Singapore by 30%.

 operates on round-trips to Queensland, New Zealand and South Pacific Islands (Fiji, New Caledonia, Vanuatu).

 REPOSITIONING (Alaska-Australia through Hawaii).
 The ship is relocated for the summer Alaskan cruise season from Australia to Canada (and reverse) through Hawaii.

 In 2020, Radiance operates 7-night and 9-night itineraries between Seward and Vancouver.
 To these sailings can be added the new Alaska cruise tour itineraries designed to appeal to couples and families, extending the holiday length to up to 13 nights.
 In Australia, Radiance offers new "open-jaw itineraries" (10-night cruises) between Auckland and Melbourne or Sydney.

 (2020, May 5) 10-night itinerary from Honolulu with ports of call including Maui, Kailua Kona, Hilo, Kauai.